 The FM 222-MKIII was finally replaced with the totally unique FM 223.
 Apart from it's revolutionary scratch and pop reduction the FM 223 features an absolutely singular standard of balancing.
 However, that can only be achieved if the dedicated phono cables are used - which is why these are part of every FM 223.

 Q: What is the difference between the FM 611 and the FM 611X?

 A: Technically the amplifiers are the same; this includes all circuitry, drive capability, protection systems etc. The difference is that the FM 611X has an extended chassis with increased cooling area.
 This also allows the transformer to be mounted farther away from the circuitry.
 In addition it also boosts special damping techniques and shields.
-This improves signal to noise by 2 db and power output very slightly.
-Due to above the FM 611X is at an advantage over the FM 611 when continuous high level operation with speakers having very low impedance is demanded.
+This improves signal to noise by 2 db and increases power output slightly.
+Due to above the FM 611X was at an advantage over the FM 611 when continuous high level operation with speakers of low impedance is demanded.